Table of Contents

 - staff development teams

 These findings come from public, open-access sessions.
-While they were not conducted inside healthcare settings, the emotional patterns closely align with those commonly reported in caregiving and high-demand professions.
+While they were not conducted inside healthcare settings, the emotional patterns closely resemble those commonly reported in caregiving and high-demand professions.

 10. Limitations